byrd-laif/soilMakers/lifeStylesForChange/lactoFermentbBasicMethod.md

 - Check & taste the ferment daily and skim off any film that forms, get a sense for the fermented flavors desired (flavors change daily).

 - When fermenting, particularly with vegetables and fruits, at one point or another a white film may form, this is called kham yeast.
 It often covers the top of the ferment.
 It is sometimes confused for mold, it’s not something that is harmful to the body or the ferment but if not removed it can make the ferment bitter.
-Skim off the film, remove any discolored/darkened vegetables, and wash the follower.
+Skim off the film, remove any discolored/darkened vegetables, wash the follower and replace as usual.

 - Avoid antibacterial soaps.
 For sterile jars and hands, use vinegar to rinse or [Pro-biotic Eco-enzyme.](./waterAlchemy.md)